EtoileLion/StarTrekAdventuresRoll20/README.md

 6. Copy the contents of momthreat.js into the New Script.
 Name it momthreat.js.
 7. Copy the contents of taskdice.js into the New Script.
 Name it taskdice.js.
 8. Copy the contents of chaldice.js into the New Script.
 Name it chaldice.js.
+9. Create a character sheet in the game, with the name "GMSheet".
+10. In that sheet, under "Attributes & Abilities", add an Attribute called "Momentum".
+11. Add another Attribute to that sheet called "Threat".
+These are used for storage by the global token system.
 Start playing!